-Summary of Director's Orientation and Education Programs Programs/Education Session Description Orientation when a new member joins the Board Briefing session on role and responsibilities of the Board, its Committees and directors Presentations on the Corporation's business activities, organizational ✓ structure, financial management, strategic plan and other aspects of its business ✓ Access to reference documents available on the Corporation's portal Continuing education Quarterly updates on business segments, investor relations, treasury and strategic planning ✓ Quarterly regulatory updates ✓ Regulator sponsored programs Information sessions on various topics (Anti-Money Laundering and Anti- Terrorist Financing, Cyber Security and Disclosure) Relevant Education Courses ✓ Opportunity to attend relevant courses and educational events
+Summary o Summary of Director's Orientation and Education Programs Program/Education Session Description Orientation when a new member joins the Board $\checkmark$ Briefing session on role and responsibilities of the Board, its Committees and directors Presentations on the Corporation's business activities, organizational ✓ structure, financial management, risk governance, strategic plan and other aspects of its business $\checkmark$ Access to reference documents available on the Corporation's portal Continuing education ✓ Quarterly updates on business segments, investor relations, treasury and strategic planning ✓ Quarterly regulatory updates ✓ Regulator sponsored programs ✓ Information sessions on various topics (e.g. Anti-Money Laundering and Anti- Terrorist Financing, Cyber Security and Disclosure) Relevant Education Courses ✓ Opportunity to attend relevant courses and educational events ✓ Institute of Corporate Directors ("ICD") membership of the Corporation

-MCAN uses a variety of measures to orient new directors regarding the role of the Board, its committees and its directors, and provides a number of continuing education opportunities regarding the nature and operation of MCAN's business.
+MCAN uses a variety of measures to orient new directors regarding the role of the Board, its Committees and its directors, and provides a number of continuing education opportunities regarding the nature and operation of MCAN's business.
 Once potential Board members have been elected or appointed to serve on the Board, certain measures are undertaken before the member's first Board meeting.
 These measures include meetings with other members of the Board and key members of the management team, specific presentations and/or training by members of the management team, including with respect to the use of the web portal.
-The web portal contains a Directors' Manual which includes information on Board and committee membership; the director independence policy; duties of directors; committee mandates; mandates of the Chair of the Board, each committee chair and the executives; the code of business conduct & ethics; insider trading policy; and the Corporation's by-laws.
-The web portal also houses previous Board and committee meeting packages.
+The web portal contains a Directors' Manual which includes information on Board and Committee membership; the director independence policy; duties of directors; Committee mandates; mandates of the Chair of the Board, each Committee chair, and the executives; the Code; insider trading policy; and the Corporation's by-laws.
+The web portal also houses previous Board and Committee meeting packages.
 In addition, the portal contains all the Corporation's policies.
-New directors are directed to the recent annual and quarterly financial reports, including management's discussion and analysis and the Annual Information Form on SEDAR or on the Corporation's web site.
+New directors are directed to the recent annual and quarterly financial reports, including management's discussion and analysis and the Annual Information Form on SEDAR at www.sedar.com or on the Corporation's web site.
 MCAN also provides new directors with specific information on operations, the strategic plan, risk and risk management, governance, integrity and corporate values.

-Options for committee involvement based on interests, skills and preferences of the new directors and the requirements and challenges of the committees they join are discussed.
-New directors are also invited to attend a full set of committee meetings, and if, considered beneficial, Board members may be assigned a mentor to work with them at least through the first several months.
+Options for Committee involvement based on interests, skills and preferences of the new directors and the requirements and challenges of the Committees they join are discussed.
+New directors are also invited to attend a full set of Committee meetings, and if, considered beneficial, Board members may be assigned a mentor to work with them at least through the first several months.
 Depending on the timing of the appointment, a new director, prior to officially joining the Board, may also be invited to attend MCAN's strategic planning session.